Estate planning strategies: 5 actions to consider now

 4. Communicate with family members.

-Keeping family members in the loop can be essential for making wealth transfer planning smoother, Robes says.
-Though strong communication thrives in many families, Robes recommends that those with blended families and second marriages err on the side of over-communicating.
+Keeping family members in the loop can be essential for making wealth transfer planning smoother.
+While strong communication thrives in many families, those with blended families and second marriages should consider erring on the side of over-communicating.

 5. Review your plan regularly with wealth transfer specialists.